AMoazeni/Real-Time-Robotics/README.md

 <br></br>
-That's why NASA's spaceships and rovers have redundant systems built in (multiple copies of the same sensors and actuators), if something breaks in space you need multiple system backups that can take over immediately.
-Publisher-Subscriber software architecture and Real-Time parallel execution of code becomes really important.
+That's why NASA's spaceships and rovers have redundant systems built in (multiple versions of the same sensors and actuators), if something breaks in space you need multiple system backups that can take over immediately.
+Tools like Publisher-Subscriber architecture and Real-Time parallel execution of code become really important.